The Best Climbing Belay Device

 Like all climbing gear these days, belay devices are getting lighter and smaller.
 Devices ranged from 2.0 to 13.0 ounces.
 Three or more of the smallest, the Petzl Verso, could likely fit inside the volume of the massive Edelrid Eddy.
 This category is obviously not crucial to device function but we decided to include it because it's important to alpine and multi-pitch climbers.
 In the end we summarized both components into this one rating and it represents ten percent of the overall score.

-It's impossible to belay without a climbing rope and unpleasant without a pair of gloves.
-See our picks for the best in each category in The Best Rock Climbing Rope Review and The Best Climbing, Belay, and Rappel Gloves.
+It's impossible to belay without a climbing rope.
+See our picks for the best in The Best Rock Climbing Rope Review.

 Purchasing a belay device can be confusing with the more evolved and specialized options on the market today.
 It is important to identify the type of climbing you intend to do in order to select the appropriate device for your climbing needs.
 Read through our Buying Advice article for specific recommendations tailored to different disciplines and experiences levels.